Wests Tigers: Background

 In Australia, the game of rugby league began in 1908; the New South Wales Rugby League premiership (NSWRL) had nine teams from the Sydney area.
 Two of those teams were clubs based in Balmain and the Western Suburbs who happened to meet each other in round 1 of 1908.
 Balmain won, 24 to 0.
 The Balmain club, who later adopted a Tiger as their emblem, in their tenure in the NSWRL won eleven premierships in twenty grand finals and was one of the forces in the NSWRL competition.
 However their last premiership success was in 1969 and in the 1990s with many new clubs being established, there was pressure on clubs to perform to survive in the first grade competition in Australia.
-The name Wests Tigers is derived from the nickname of the Western Suburbs Magpies and the mascot, a tiger, which was also the mascot of Balmain.
+The name Wests Tigers is derived from the nickname of the Western Suburbs Magpies and the mascot, a tiger, was the mascot of Balmain.

 The Western Suburbs club won four premierships in twelve grand finals over the tenure of the NSWRL competition.
 The Western Suburbs Magpies, like the Balmain Tigers, had a dismal 1990s winning rate, and again there was pressure on the foundation clubs to perform.
 The NSWRL competition was replaced by the Australian Rugby League competition (ARL) in 1995 due to the expansion of rugby league within Australia.

 With a media-driven rival competition being set up, the pressure was for clubs to survive and preserve their short-term future.
 Both the Magpies and the Tigers signed with the ARL, whereas eight clubs of the 1995 ARL competition signed with the rival Super League competition for 1997.
 In 1998, the ARL and Super League were unified into a National Rugby League (NRL) competition.
-As part of the deal with the ARL and Super League, the NRL competition reduced to fourteen teams in 2000 from the twenty two that had competition in both competitions in 1997.
-With the addition of a team in 1998, this meant that nine teams would be forced out before the 2000 season.
+As part of the deal with the ARL and Super League, the NRL competition reduced to fourteen teams in 2000 from the twenty two that had competed across both the ARL and Super League competitions in 1997.
+With the addition of the Melbourne Storm in 1998, this meant that nine teams would be forced out before the 2000 season.